vizzuhq/vizzu-story-js/README.md

 ]
 ```

-In the phases you can define the chart configuration and style with the same
+In each phase, you can define the chart configuration and style with the same
 objects as in Vizzu.
-However the undelying data cannot be modified between the
+However, the underlying data cannot be modified between the
 slides, only the used data filter.

 ```typescript